Posted by Powee Celdran

 DISCLAIMER: Although this story is based on historical events, it adds a few fictional elements to the 5th and 6th century history with both real historical figures and fictional ones.

 Welcome to the third part of the spin-off stories to the Byzantine Alternate History series by the Byzantium Blogger!
 The previous article was a sequel story to Byzantine Alternate History Chapter II wherein most of the story was fictional but still used real characters and settings, and now this will be a spin-off although not a sequel story to Chapter III of Byzantine Alternate History.
 Now to read this story, you do not really have to read chapter III first as this story will not be a sequel to it but rather a prequel, as chapter III was really a retelling of the story of the reign of the Byzantine Empire’s most influential emperor Justinian I the Great (r.
 527-565), while this story on the other hand would be a rather fictional retelling of his earlier years before he came to power in 527.
 Unlike the past 2 stories in this spin-off series which discussed what would happen wherein history had changed as a result of what happened at the ends of their respective alternate history chapters’ endings, this one will now be something more of a story wherein most of it is all based on facts while the other part is just a fictional retelling.
 This story will thus be told in that way as whatever will happen in it will be what actually happened in real history as being a prequel to chapter III which actually began with what happened in real history, this one will thus feature real events.
 However, the only rather fictional part here will be discussing the life of the future Byzantine (Eastern Roman) emperor Justinian the Great growing up before becoming emperor, as little is recorded about his early years, thus this story will come up with a rather fictional angle just to fill in the blanks in discussing Justinian’s early life.
-This story too will not have any recap of chapter III as again it is a prequel and not a sequel to it, and thus it will already begin with the story itself, while this story too will not be as long and highly fictionalized as the past two spin-off stories I made.
-Now, just like the past two spin-off stories I wrote following-up chapters I and II of my Byzantine Alternate History series, this one too will be first shared to my Patreon page before it is made fully public when all the other spin-offs are completed.
+This story too will not have any recap of chapter III as again it is a prequel and not a sequel to it, and thus it will already begin with the story itself, while this story too will not be as long and highly fictionalized as the past two spin-off stories I previously made.

 Follow me, the Byzantium Blogger on Social Media: